davefm95/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3.the 3-islower.c function checks for lowercase character.
 4.the 4-isalpha.c functuon checks for alphabetic character.
-5.the 5-sign.c function prints the sign of a number
+5.the 5-sign.c function prints the sign of a number 6.the 6-abs.c function computes the absolute value of an integer